hyunho1027/BilliardRL/README.md

 Agent hit the only one red ball | 0 | True
 Agent hit the only two red balls | 1 | False

+if episode ends, all ball positions are randomly changed.

 # Installation
 ```cmd
 git clone https://github.com/hyunho1027/BillardRL